Josseyo/BarWar-game/README.md

 ## Design

 ### The colors
-The colors are inspired from Starwars and lasers.
+The colors are inspired from space and lasers.
 Dark blue background with text and elements in yellow, pink and aqua makes a good contrast.
 Red and green are used as signal colors for win and lose.

 * Dark blue #050530ff
 * Red #ff000cff